Net Promoter Score

 2. Relative Method

-Relative NPS involves comparing your NPS to external benchmarks such as industry standards, or previous performance within your organization.
+Relative NPS involves comparing your NPS to external benchmarks such as NPS industry standards, or previous performance within your organization.
 It helps businesses understand how they stack up against others in the market and identify areas for improvement or competitive advantage.

 An NPS score can be considered to be good only if it matches the industry average or exceeds it.
 If your NPS score is equal to or more than the industry average, it indicates that your customers are loyal and are willing to refer to new customers as well.